·

 · Support: Use a stake to stabilize weakened seedlings.

-· Pest Protection: Frost-damaged plants are more vulnerable to diseases and insects.
+· Pest Protection: Frost-injured plants are more vulnerable to diseases and insects — monitor closely.

-· Weed Control: Prevent competition for water and nutrients.
+· Weed Control: Eliminate weed competition for water and nutrients.

 Write a comment